GabrielBLisboa/baires-jobs-test/README.md

 	b) manually type the search term in the search box and then Enter

-It seems that they should return the same results, for example, by clicking the "QA/Testing" drop-down item or using "QA" as the search term.
+I inferred that they would return the same results, for example, by clicking the "QA/Testing" drop-down item or using "QA" as the search term.
 But the second method shows fewer job offers than the first.

-And if we do the search first and then click the same term shown in the dropdown item, even fewer offers are shown.
+If we combine the two methods, do the search first and then click the same term shown in the dropdown item, we got a another result.

 The reports with the tests results can be found at https://github.com/GabrielBLisboa/baires-jobs-test/tree/main/BairesTestes/target/cucumber-reports